slavensaka/MyFinalThesis/README.md

 <h2>The task of the final paper</h2>
 <p align="justify">
-Web sites for sale allow you to add products, monitor the remaining amount in stock and sell them online.
-Customers can log on to the site and add products to their cart, choose payment options and product downloads. </p>
+This final thesis allows you to add products, monitor the remaining amount of products in stock and sell them online.
+Customers can log on too the site and add products to their cart, choose payment options and product options. </p>

-<b>Configuring to work on your machine: </b>
+<b>Configurations to work on your machine: </b>
 <b>
 /html/config.php define:</b>